peteringram0/AngularJS-Shop/README.md

 AngularJS-Shop
 ==============

+<h1>--- Depreciate ---</h1>

 This is an independent plugin for AngularJS that adds shop and cart functionality to an existing AngularJS application.
 This plugin is based on AngularJS & Foundation CSS.

-<h3><a href="http://162.243.14.142/dev/public/#/products">Demo Here</a></h3>

 <b>Requirments:</b>
 <ul>